 Diamanti enables organizations to quickly emulate many different networking and storage variables in their CI pipeline.
 Rather than having to build out a massive hardware lab, organizations can virtualize the network and storage environments using Diamanti.

-We believe that a joint Diamanti and OpenShift solution will be a valuable addition to the container ecosystem, and we plan to announce general availability in Q4 of this year.
+We believe that a joint Diamanti and OpenShift solution will be a valuable addition to the container ecosystem, and we plan to announce general availability in Q1 2019.
 The combination of Diamanti, Red Hat Enterprise Linux, and OpenShift will enable enterprises to gain the agility and performance of containers — from development through to production-scale deployment — with the simplest path to deploys fully containerized environment in 15 minutes.